fmcnallyi3/it_anisotropy/solar_dipole/README.md

 - Finally, to sync back with the internet and the online repository,
   - `git push`

+## Code not Pushing??
+Try this :)
+- Create a new key
+  - When create this new token, make a default (classic) one
+  - When asked to about your "Scope Selection", ONLY select repo and save

  ### Extra, Useful Commands
  - `git mkdir [Name of Your New Directory]`

+ -